20+ Years in Lake County

 Failure to fulfill the requirements of court supervision will lead to a revocation of court supervision, causing a conviction to occur.

-The Office of the Secretary of State maintains the driving records of all Illinois drivers.
+The Office of the Illinois Secretary of State maintains the driving records of all Illinois drivers.

-Under the law, you're eligible to receive court supervision only two times for moving violations committed within a 12 month period.
-See, 730 ILCS 5/5-6-1(k).
+Under the law, a driver is eligible to receive court supervision only two times for moving violations committed within a 12 month period.6

-Before agreeing in court to a disposition of court supervision for a moving violation, the prosecutor typically will inquire about your driving record.
+Before agreeing in court to a disposition of court supervision for a moving violation, the prosecutor typically will inquire about the driver's driving record.

 Specific and different court supervision rules, requirements and limitations apply to drivers under the age or 21 and drivers who hold commercial driver's licenses.